timothy-r/chat/messages.md

-#Standarise messages between client and server
+#Standardise messages between client and server

 * **action**, indicates type of message
 * **body** is always a json object with different contents depending on action